hridyamunjal/AI-TicTacToe/README.md

 # AI-TicTacToe
-Implementing AI to play TicTacToe optimally using the Minimax Algorithm Adding a GUI Interface can also be done
+Implementing AI to play TicTacToe optimally using the Minimax Algorithm.
+Adding a GUI Interface can also be done